marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 The poor management team are not on the place where the work is being done.
 Because they are busy in meetings deciding no how to solve problems on the job being made on the floor.

 In lean terms; there's no managers gemba.
-Gemba is Japansese and literally means "the real place" which detectives used to say that they are at the crime scene.
+Gemba is Japanese and literally means "the real place" which detectives used to say that they are at the crime scene.

 Not being at the shop floor means that you are [not gemba, not at "the real place"](https://www.wikiwand.com/en/Gemba) where work is being done.
 If you are not someone has to describe that situation to you in order for you to fully understand it.